 12. Swiss Museum of Transport

-The great event and conference rooms are perfect for wedding receptions, business events, or seminars, but there’s also the option of employing portions of the museum itself, to offer a one-of-a-kind atmosphere for memorable occasions.
+The grand event and conference rooms are perfect for wedding receptions, business events, or seminars.
+Still, there’s also the option of employing portions of the museum to offer a unique atmosphere for memorable occasions.

 The museum also showcases Switzerland’s largest and most state-of-the-art planetarium, offering a 360-degree flight to the stars, and exhibits on cutting-edge communication trends, such as virtual reality, are on display in Media Word.